REMID

 This workshop will provide discussions and training from scholars with lived experience of sharing their research with the public.
 The Workshop explores, based on our research project “female scientists into the media” why scientists should engage publicly with the media and how media visibility is structurally produced and limited.
 The session addresses specific features of the German media landscape and its cultural logics, offering guidance for researchers on navigating and engaging with media.
 It includes practical training in short media formats, such as the #ichbinWissenschaftlerin campaign.

-In the second workshop, you will learn how to self-market your research through social media.
-Experts will discuss various media platforms including websites, YouTube and Instagram.
-In the practical session, our experienced expert will offer a practical workshop that enables you to understand the possibilities of maximising YouTube and Instagram for both research and knowledge exchange, including such questions as:
+On the second workshop day, you will learn how to self-market your research through social media.
+During the keynote podium discussion, our Experts will discuss various media platforms including websites, YouTube and Instagram.

 Publishing in select databases and project websites is an important way early career scholars can network with more senior scholars, establish a publication record and contribute to more accurate public understanding.

-Specifically we will look at the Database of Religious History and the New Religiosity Project, but we will also explore other platforms such as the World Religions and Spirituality Project.
-This workshop will be led by the team behind the New Religiosity Project.
+Additionally, we will look at the Database of Religious History and the New Religiosity Project, but we will also explore other platforms such as the World Religions and Spirituality Project.
+This day will be led by the team behind the New Religiosity Project.

 This workshop addresses the urgent need for effective science communication in the study of religions.
 In times of rising conspiracy theories, new right narratives, and algorithm-driven echo chambers, well-informed outreach is essential.
 This fosters democratic resilience, strengthens public trust in academic expertise, and highlights the societal relevance of the study of religions.
 It also sets students up for jobs in academia or in fields adjacent to academia, including civil service, public relations, media, museums and galleries, and research in other contexts.